What is cracked tooth syndrome?

 - not chewing on hard objects, like ice

 - wearing a mouthguard at night if you grind your teeth while you sleep

 - wearing a face guard or mouth guard while paying contact sports

-Getting regular dental care is the best way to keep your teeth healthy and clean and prevent CTS and other dental problems.
-Contact us for an appointment today.
+To sum up, getting regular dental care is the best way to keep your teeth healthy and clean and prevent CTS.
+So, contact us for an appointment today.